bz-hashtag-0780/Flow-Zero-to-Jacob/quests/05_ch5_quests.md

 and add a function called `borrowAuthNFT` just like we did in the section called "The Problem" above.
 Then, find a way to make it publically accessible to other people so they can read our NFT's metadata.
 Then, run a script to display the NFTs metadata for a certain `id`.

 You will have to write all the transactions to set up the accounts, mint the NFTs, and then the scripts to read the NFT's metadata.
-We have done most of this in the chapters up to this point, so you can look for help there :)